root-square/mview/README.md

  * **(MV)** RPGMVO, RPGMVM, RPGMVW, RPGMVP / **(MZ)** ogg_, m4a_, wav_, png_ files cryptography functions supported.
  * Translation script import and export functions supported.
  * RPGSave file package and unpackage functions supported.

+## Disclaimer
+This project just provides several solutions for RPG Maker MV(MZ).
+The user is responsible for any legal problems caused by using this.

 ## Licenses
 The source code of MView is freely available under the MIT license.
 However, for the third-party libraries used for this, the licenses for each library are followed.